New York Wing Civil Air Patrol

 New York Wing Civil Air Patrol is the highest echelon of Civil Air Patrol in the state of New York.
-Headquartered at Westchester County Airport campus in White Plains, New York, New York Wing (NYWG) has 9 primary subordinate units located throughout the state to help it carry out its missions.
+Headquartered at Hancock Field ANGB in Syracuse, New York, New York Wing (NYWG) has 9 primary subordinate units located throughout the state to help it carry out its missions.

 Missions

 The missions include providing aerospace education and training for all of its members, teaching leadership skills to New York youth, and performing various domestic emergency services for the United States of America in a noncombatant capacity.

 Emergency Services

 Civil Air Patrol provides emergency services, which includes performing search and rescue and disaster relief missions; as well as assisting in humanitarian aid assignments.
 CAP also provides Air Force support through conducting light transport, communications support, and low-altitude route surveys.
 Civil Air Patrol also supports counter-drug missions.

 After September 11 attacks in 2001, New York Wing was activated to support the state by providing some of the first aerial photographs of Ground Zero and by offering support to local agencies.